 ESA's spacecraft managers: the 'Right Stuff'

-They have a passion for space and are among the best engineers anywhere, managing missions worth billions of euro.
+They have a passion for space and are among the best engineers anywhere, managing ambitions exploration and Earth missions worth billions of euro.
 But above all, ESA's Spacecraft Operations Managers are team leaders, working to motivate people and manage complex systems on the cutting edge of human knowledge.

 The successful launch and operation of any ESA mission requires a multi-disciplinary team working across the agency and supported by industry and academia.
 However, it is the Spacecraft Operations Manager, the ubiquitous 'SOM', who is immediately responsible for day-to-day flight activities and for solving the myriad problems that inevitably arise when complex satellites voyage into space.

-Today, ESA operates 13 satellites from ESOC, the agency's European Space Operations Centre, Darmstadt, Germany, with seven more missions in preparation for launch.
-The Automated Transfer Vehicle (ATV)-series of missions and the Columbus science lab on the ISS are operated in cooperation with the French space agency CNES and the German Aerospace Center from control centres located at Toulouse and Oberpfaffenhofen, respectively; the Proba-series of missions are controlled from Redu Centre, Belgium.
+Today, ESA operates a growing number of missions from ESOC, the agency's European Space Operations Centre, Darmstadt, Germany.
+The Columbus science lab on the ISS is operated in cooperation with the German Aerospace Center/DLR from control centres located at Oberpfaffenhofen, while the Proba-series of missions are controlled from Redu Centre, Belgium.

 SOMs are team leaders